-What You Can Do
+What You Can Do.

-To date, we have no evidence that any of your information has been misused for identity theft or financial fraud as a direct result of this incident.
-Out of an abundance of caution, however, we wanted to make you aware of the incident and suggest steps that you should take to protect yourself, including offering you a complimentary two-year membership of Experian IdentityWorksSM Credit 3B.
+Out of an abundance of caution, we want to make you aware of the scope of the incident and offer a complimentary month membership of Experian IdentityWorksSM Credit 3B.
 This product helps detect possible misuse of your personal information and provides you with identity protection services focused on immediate identification and resolution of identity theft.
 IdentityWorks Credit 3B is completely free to you and enrolling in this program will not hurt your credit score.
-For more information on identity theft prevention and IdentityWorks Credit 3B, including instructions on how to activate your complimentary two-year, please see the additional information provided in this letter.
+For more information on identity theft prevention and IdentityWorks Credit 3B, including instructions on how to activate your complimentary membership, please see the additional information provided in this letter.

-This letter also provides precautionary measures you can take, including placing a fraud alert and/or security freeze on your credit files, and/or obtaining a free credit report.
+This letter also provides other precautionary measures you can take to protect your personal information, including placing a fraud alert and/or security freeze on your credit files, and/or obtaining a free credit report.
 Additionally, you should always remain vigilant in reviewing your financial account statements and credit reports for fraudulent or irregular activity on a regular basis.
+To the extent it is helpful, we have also provided information on protecting your medical information on the following pages.